You have several obligations towards your customers when selling goods or services from a shop, exhibition stand, market stall, or van.

-You may want to provide your costumers with a replacement if they wish to return their purchase, but you are not obliged to do so.
-If you do, you must clearly state on the receipt:
+You do not have to provide your costumers with a replacement or their money back if they wish to return their purchase, but you are free to do so as a service.
+You can also offer a credit note or voucher.
+If you are willing to exchange products, you must clearly state on the receipt:

 - what conditions apply to exchanging goods